hachacha/nf_cookbook/march_16_21.md

 maybe wasn't the best idea to cook something you've never tried that's more of a technical challenge than whatever the other part of cooking is. straightforward foodstuff? trinities? smells? dunno. anyways. sweated beef is charming.

-happened upon banana leaf in giant eagle so stemed in those. outside. for covid.
+happened upon banana leaf in giant eagle so steamed in those. outside. for covid.

 ## ingredients